chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 }
 ```

-Now we can see the details of all this collaborator of our view model.
+Now we can see the details of all these collaborators of our view model.
 Let's start from the `ID3TagReader`.
 This class keeps a reference to an instance of the `ID3TagEditor`.
 Its main function is `read(_ finish: @escaping
 (ID3Tag?) -> ())`.
 In this function there is the subscribe to the `openAction` observable received at construction time
 (passed by the `Mp3ID3TaggerViewModel`).
 Each new value received from the `openAction` is a path to a new mp3 file.